matt-ucd/Mooventure/ProjectDocumentTemplat.md

 [Team Drive]([ECS 189L Group Project - Google Drive](https://drive.google.com/drive/u/0/folders/0ABOKrF96JRgFUk9PVA))

+# Main Roles #

+Your goal is to relate the work of your role and sub-role in terms of the content of the course.
+Please look at the role sections below for specific instructions for each role.

+Below is a template for you to highlight items of your work.
+These provide the evidence needed for your work to be evaluated.
+Try to have at least 4 such descriptions.
+They will be assessed on the quality of the underlying system and how they are linked to course content.

+*Short Description* - Long description of your work item that includes how it is relevant to topics discussed in class. [link to evidence in your repository](https://github.com/dr-jam/ECS189L/edit/project-description/ProjectDocumentTemplate.md)

+Here is an example:
+*Procedural Terrain* - The background of the game consists of procedurally-generated terrain that is produced with Perlin noise.
+This terrain can be modified by the game at run-time via a call to its script methods.
+The intent is to allow the player to modify the terrain.
+This system is based on the component design pattern and the procedural content generation portions of the course.
+[The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

+You should replay any **bold text** with your relevant information.
+Liberally use the template when necessary and appropriate.

+## User Interface

+**Describe your user interface and how it relates to gameplay.
+This can be done via the template.**

+*Cow-print window frames* - To better integrate UC Davis elements into our game, we designed cow-print window frames.
+[UIs](https://github.com/matt-ucd/Mooventure/tree/trunk/Mooventure/Assets/ui-kit)

+*UC Davis gold and Aggie blue color theme* - While the cow-print are in black and white, we want to add more colors to fit in the happy vibe of the game.
+So we decided to include the iconic UC Davis gold and Aggie blue color theme.
+We modified the brightness and the saturation to make it more pop up from the game.
+We used this color theme for all of our buttons and UIs to make it look consistent.
+[UIs](https://github.com/matt-ucd/Mooventure/tree/trunk/Mooventure/Assets/ui-kit)

+*flat windows and buttons* - Windows and buttons are designed in flat 2D, because we found out that flat ones look brighter and clearer than the ones with gradient.
+[UIs](https://github.com/matt-ucd/Mooventure/tree/trunk/Mooventure/Assets/ui-kit)

+*shadowed texts* - Texts are designed to have a black shadow in the back and a white highlight in the front.
+In this way, the texts look like they pop up from the background, and make the texts easier to read.
+It also corresponds to the black and white cow-print theme.
+[Text design](https://github.com/matt-ucd/Mooventure/blob/7bbe46c8cd4f3a4bba6f8f5120d09bb64e49cb19/Mooventure/Assets/Scenes/Intro.unity#L1008)

+*distance bar* - We designed the distance bar with a head icon of the player as the handler and the goal building icon as the destination.
+In this way, the player could keep track of the remaining distance, and try to see if they can successfully reach the goal in time.
+[Distance bar script](https://github.com/matt-ucd/Mooventure/blob/trunk/Mooventure/Assets/Scripts/DistanceBar.cs)

+*digital timer* - We designed the timer as a digital timer so that the time is shown clearly and it is easy to read.
+[Timer script](https://github.com/matt-ucd/Mooventure/blob/trunk/Mooventure/Assets/Scripts/Timer.cs)

+*font design* - The large texts are in BaksoSapi, and the smaller texts are in PinkChicken-Regular.
+They are free fonts found on dafont.com.
+We chose these two because both of them are in a hand-written style, and we think this fit well into our game.
+[Fonts](https://github.com/matt-ucd/Mooventure/tree/trunk/Mooventure/Assets/Resources/Fonts)

+## Movement/Physics

+**Describe the basics of movement and physics in your game.
+Is it the standard physics model?
+What did you change or modify?
+Did you make your movement scripts that do not use the physics system?**

+The physics system is the standard physics system implemented by Unity.
+Movement scripts were crafted using the Unity physics engine, with some slight modifications to certain objects:

+* The gravity scale of the player was increased to 6, to give the jump less of a "floaty" feel, and to decrease the amount of sliding when a direction was released.
+* An invisible object was placed at the beginning of the stage to prevent the player from moving off the camera.
+A physics material with 0 friction was added to the collider of this object to prevent the player from sticking to it, which would allow them to pseudo-climb it.
+* Colliders for the energy drink power-ups were changed to triggers.
+This would allow the player to still collect them, but prevent them from being physically touched and changing the velocity of the player.
+* Turkeys are made to ignore player collisions when fleeing to avoid the player being knocked back even after defeating them.

+Our movements are the abilities to go left (A or left arrow), right (D or right arrow), jump (space or right click), and attack (left click).
+These were implemented using the command pattern.

+The turkeys follow a simple script to move back and forth a specified distance from their spawn point.
+Once the player is within their aggro radius, the turkey will chase them until they move beyond their de-aggro radius.
+Once a turkey drops aggro it will run back to its' spawn area and continue moving back and forth.

+Turkeys attack the player by running into them, which will stop all velocity of the player, and then knock them back with a sudden force.
+The player will also be stunned a short duration where they can't act.
+Currently the player has no period of invulnerability after being hit.

+The player can attack the turkey by giving it a stern talking-to.
+Upon being thoroughly chastized, it will become sad and fly away.

 ## Animation and Visuals

 **List your assets including their sources and licenses.**